McQ: Plot

 Kosterman confiscates McQ's revolver.
 He buys a pistol and borrows a MAC-10 submachine gun from his usual gun store.
-McQ breaks into Santiago's office and is confronted by the drug dealer.
+McQ breaks into Santiago's office and is confronted by him.
 He reveals that corrupt police officers had replaced the drugs with powdered sugar before Santiago stole them.
 He repays McQ for the earlier beating.

 McQ begins to suspect Kosterman.
 Rosey and Myra hint that Boyle might have been dirty, and Myra is killed after McQ leaves her.
 When McQ rushes to Myra's, he is caught in an alley between two semi-trucks, which crush his car.
 Realizing the attack was not meant to be lethal, McQ checks out his car at the impound lot.
 There is dust from the missing drugs inside.
 Acting on a tip about the drugs, Kosterman surrounds the lot with officers, but McQ manages to escape.

 McQ visits Lois, who is leaving to visit her parents.
 McQ joins her for the drive.
-He has deduced that Lois double-crossed Boyle, who had been hiding the drugs in McQ's car.
+He has deduced that Lois double-crossed Boyle, who had been concealing the drugs in McQ's car.
 He finds the drugs in Lois' suitcase.
 He notices they are being followed and directs Lois to a nearby beach.
 A shootout ensues, and McQ kills their pursuer who turned out to be Toms.
 Santiago's men arrive and chase McQ down the beach.
-McQ kills them all with his MAC-10.
+McQ kills them with his MAC-10.
 Lois is arrested.
 Kosterman gives McQ back his badge, and they get a drink at a bar.